Mexican coffee - tastier, more nutritious, not available in stores!

 To this foundation, I added the expected cinnamon, but also a couple of other spices which occurred in some, but not all, recipes.
 The result is pleasingly complex.
 When I went back to taste-test the Mexican hot chocolate tablets for comparison, I found them boringly plain, and far too sweet.

 So, this recipe wins on all fronts, for me.
-The ground nut flecks in your coffee may take some getting used to, but if you try it without them I think you find something important is missing.
+The ground nut flecks in your coffee may take some getting used to, but the smaller ones just remain suspended in the coffee and you’ll never know they’re theere.
+And, if you try the recipe without them I think you find something important is missing.
 More than that, the nuts lower the glycemic index of the coffee, moderating the effect of the caffeine (if your coffee has that) and the sugar.
+The nuts thus make the coffee even more healthy than it already is - by themselves and because of the effect they have on the rate at which the drink raises your blood sugar - it reduces the rate, and slower is better.

 By all means tinker with the ingredients.
 You’ll find your own favorite version that way.